 Germany’s job market is strong and predicted to flourish even more in the upcoming years.
 The county’s labor force has increased to 45.4 million over the last year (42.65 million in 2014).
 In the meantime, Germany has managed to reduce the unemployment to about 4.8% (5% in 2014) on a national level.
 If we look at regional unemployment, Bayern is still on top of the list with an unchanged unemployment rate of 2.9%.
 Meanwhile, Berlin still finds itself at the end of the list with an unemployment rate of 9.4%, despite a minor decrease from 9.8% in 2014.

 Household Income and Poverty

-Like last year, Germany still ranks well above average in income equality.
+Like last year, Germany still ranks well above average in income equality (according to the Gini index).
 In 2015, the country’s median household income has increased to USD 31’925 (USD 31’252 in 2014).
 Furthermore, the government has introduced a minimum wage of about USD 11.60 (i.e. EUR 8.50) per hour.
 Nevertheless, about 15% of the German population still live below the poverty line.

 Last Year’s Report

 <a href="http://quickonomics.com/2016/08/overview-of-the-german-economy-2016/"><img src="http://quickonomics.com/wp-content/uploads/2016/09/overviewofthegermaneconomy.png" alt="Overview of the German Economy 2016" /></a><br />Source: <a href="http://quickonomics.com/">Quickonomics</a>